luc-github/esp3d.io/src/content/esp3d/v2.x/documentation/notifications.md

 * [Line](https://line.m), which is a free service

-Please follow this [link](/common/line.md) for more information on how to setup a pushover notification service
+Please follow this [link](/common/line.md) for more information on how to setup a line notification service

 * Email using SMTP and HTTPS

-Please follow this [link](/common/email_and_smtp.md) for more information on how to setup a pushover notification service
+Please follow this [link](/common/email_and_smtp.md) for more information on how to setup a email notification service

 * [IFTTT webhook](https://ifttt.com), which is a free service up to 5 applets

-Please follow this [link](/common/ifttt.md) for more information on how to setup a pushover notification service
+Please follow this [link](/common/ifttt.md) for more information on how to setup a pushover iftt service

 ### How to setup the parameters: